armbian/documentation/docs/Process_Merge-Policy.md

 # Merge Policy #

 ## Overview ##
-_Note: This document is a Work In Progress and is subject to change._
+_Note: This document is a Work In Progress and is subject to change.
+Definitions may be relocated to a seperate document in the future._

 This policy is targeted for Maintainers for Lead Maintainers who have commit access to `master` branch.
 This document describes the tags needed for different mege types.
 See Definitions.